MrStriking/smb-it-homelab/README.md

 ## Side Note

 I really wanted to include a simple penetration test with kali linux against the server, however I currently don't have enough storage on my laptop for another vm.
 My laptop was also suffering a bit having 4 vms booted up at the same time.
 I will defenitely come back to this once I have freed up some storage.
+I also wanted to demonstrate some basic CCNA knowledge by creating vlans and configuring their connectivities with other workstations, but device storage was also the main limitation.